 Important reminder to file a complete return: You must complete all required schedules and forms that make up your return, and include all pages of those forms and schedules when you file.
 Returns that are missing required pages or that have pages with missing entries are considered incomplete and cannot be processed, and may subject taxpayers to penalty and interest.

-Up-to-date information affecting your 2005 tax return
+Up-to-date information affecting your tax return

-Visit the Corporation Tax Up-to-Date Information page on our Web site at www.nystax.gov for Tax Law changes or forms corrections that occurred after the forms and instructions were printed.
+Visit our Web site for tax law changes or forms corrections that occurred after the forms and instructions were printed (see Need help? on page 8).